enkomio/sacara/ISA.md

 *Pushed Arguments*: **1**

-This directive will compute _nor_ operation between _expression1_ and _expression2_ and will push the result on top of the stack.
+This directive will compute a NOR operation between _expression1_ and _expression2_ and will push the result on top of the stack.
 Find below an example:

 ```
 .nor my_var, 0x4684